 G Suite Setup Guide

-A Complete step by step video guide for setting up G Suite with your domain following Google’s recommended best practices.
+A Complete step by step video guide for G Suite setup with your domain following Google’s recommended best practices.

-Author – Goldy Arora – G Suite Certified Administrator
+Author – Goldy Arora – G Suite Certified Consultant

 1. Purchase Domain